xinjue37/ngzhengjue.github.io/README.md

 - Responsive design that works on all devices
 - Modern and clean user interface
 - Smooth scrolling and animations
-- Sections for About, Experience, and Contact information
+- Sections for About, Education, Experience, and Contact information

 ## Technologies Used